Best Nursing Programs in Rhode Island (2026)

 How to choose a nursing program in Rhode Island

 Rhode Island is one of the larger nursing education markets we track (173 programs listed) — compare NCLEX pass rates and clinical partnerships, not just tuition.
-Registered nurses in Rhode Island earn $84,990/year on average (BLS), close to the national benchmark.
+Registered nurses in Rhode Island earn $99,770/year on average (BLS), close to the national benchmark.
 RN employment in Rhode Island is projected to grow 4.3% through 2032 (BLS).
 Choosing a nursing program in Rhode Island means weighing completion time, total tuition, NCLEX outcomes, and how quickly you can start earning an RN salary in a local labor market.
-Among programs in our Rhode Island directory, the fastest listed completion time is 12 months.
-We track 173 accredited nursing programs in Rhode Island — including 14 entry-level RN, 1 bridge/RN-to-BSN pathways.
+Among programs in our Rhode Island directory, the fastest listed completion time is 16 months.
+We track 173 accredited nursing programs in Rhode Island — including 14 entry-level RN pathways.
 Rhode Island is not a Nurse Licensure Compact state — plan to license in Rhode Island directly for in-state practice.
 Neighboring Connecticut and Massachusetts also require direct licensure or endorsement.

 Key takeaways